Coresets for Estimating Means and Mean Square Error with Limited Greedy Samples: GENERAL FRAMEWORK

-We assume that the points $V$ have some geometric structure encoded in a graph $G = (V,E,W)$.
 The graph can either be given a priori, or constructed on a point cloud $V\subset \mathbb{R}^d$ via a kernel $K:V\times V\rightarrow \mathbb{R}_+$.
 We must assume that the function $f:V\rightarrow \mathbb{R}$ must have some relationship to the graph, or else the optimal sampling would be a random search.
-In our context, this assumption takes the form that the function can be expressed in terms of a small number of eigenfunctions (with large eigenvalue) of a lazy walk graph transition matrix on the graph G. \begin{definition} The lazy random walk graph transition matrix $P$ on a graph $G = (V,E,W)$ is constructed by
+In our context, this assumption takes the form that the function can be expressed in terms of a small number of eigenfunctions (with large eigenvalue) of a lazy walk graph transition matrix on the graph G. \begin{definition} The lazy random walk graph~\footnote{A lazy random walk is a walk on a graph with self loops.
+Here the probability of taking self loop is inversely proportional to the degree of the node.} transition matrix $P$ on $G = (V,E)$ is constructed by